MaikelTalts/Filebrowser/readme.md

 To get file manager to work, you need to run following installation steps.

 ### 1.0 Xampp
-You need a database to use file manager, you can download one from [here](https://www.apachefriends.org/index.html).
+You need a MySQL-database to use file manager, you can get one from [here](https://www.apachefriends.org/index.html).
 Run the default installation.

 ### 2.0 Composer